 A house concert is just what the name suggests: a concert in a house.
 More accurately, it is really a concert in a home, since the word house doesn’t convey the sense of warmth and welcome that characterizes a house concert.
 House concerts are magical for both the musicians and the listeners.
 Everyone is together, up close and personal, the musicians to play and the audience to listen.
 Our home is in the Andersonville neighborhood of Chicago.
 Our shows feature acoustic musicians performing folk, acoustic, singer/songwriter, traditional, bluegrass and blues music.
 Note that while these are house concerts, even though we are in Chicago, this is not house music.

 An artist donation is requested for the musicians.
 This is a voluntary donation.
 All of the donations go directly to the musician.
 We suggest an amount to help the musicians get paid.
 They only get the donations, merchandise sales and a place to stay with meals.
 If the suggestion is more than you feel comfortable with, we still welcome you to attend and contribute what you can once you have an invitation.

 What’s in it for us?
 We get to hear great musicians play in our living room and share the music with our friends.
 House concerts are a social occasion – we start off with a potluck of food and wine brought to share and a chance for everyone to visit.
 Then we move to the living room to listen to the music.
-Usually, the musicians play two sets.
+Usually the musicians play two sets.